social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch02_definitions/03_automation/07_details_of_bot.md

 These are the lines of code where a reddit post is actually made.
 First, the `subreddit` section selects which subreddit an action will be taken on, and then `submit` creates a new post with the given title and text.

 ## Adding more code comments
-Now that we've looked at the purpose of each section of code, we can add additional comments explaining what each section does, so that future humans reading the code are more likely to understand it.
+Now that we've looked at the purpose of each section of code, we can copy our bot code one more time, now adding comments explaining what each section does, so that future humans reading the code are more likely to understand it.

 Following the common practice of programmers, we will put the comment before the section of code that the comment is explaining.
 We can also make multiple comment lines as needed if our comments are long.